Mechant Loup, oil on panel, 17″ X 18″, 2018

 I paint from my experience of the world.
-That is to say, I paint from the random chaotic collisions of experience, memory, association, and imagination which make up our internal lives.
+That is to say, I paint from the random chaotic collisions of experience, memory, association, and imagination which make up an interior life.
 Painting itself doesn’t do much to clarify anything, but it lets me have fun with the wreckage.

-I have always been fascinated by iconic images: symbols, Tarot and Loteria cards, cave paintings, illustrations from children’s encyclopedias, rebuses and pictographs, pictorial elements that ‘read’ at a glance, punch above their weight yet remain, in the end, ambiguous.
+I have always been particularly fascinated by iconic images: symbols, the Fayuum portraits, Ikons, Tarot and Loteria cards, cave paintings, illustrations from children’s encyclopedias, rebuses and pictographs – pictorial elements that ‘read’ at a glance, punch above their weight, yet remain stubbornly ambiguous, enigmatic and finally impenetrable (a good description of Beckmann, now that I think about it).

 In my experience there is no such thing as ‘evolution’ or ‘progression’.
-I’ve been circling the same preoccupations all my life.
-Approaching a motif with a different style or media is like choosing to construct a doghouse with either a hammer OR a saw – one must then make different choices.
+I’ve been circling the same preoccupations from the very first pictures I ever made.
+Approaching a motif with a new style or different media is like choosing to construct a doghouse with either a hammer or a saw – I’m forced to make different choices but I’m still making a doghouse.
 I am not interested in pictorial or formal strategies as ends in themselves.
 I am only interested in what I can do with them.

 For me a picture works when it suddenly becomes more than the sum of its parts, when it becomes a mystery even to me.
 That’s what I work for.